danbev/learning-nodejs/README.md

 (lldb) expr provider_type_
 (const node::AsyncWrap::ProviderType) $436 = PROVIDER_TCPSERVERWRAP
 ```
-Now, the the wrapper class id is used V8's `RetainedObjectInfo` which enables us to provide information
+Now, the wrapper class id is used V8's `RetainedObjectInfo` which enables us to provide information
 about native objects for heap snapshots.
 In `Environment::Start` in  `env.cc` we have:
 ```c++